Greene County Farm Real Estate

 What to Consider When Buying a Working Farm in Greene

-Greene’s terrain is beautiful but varied, so thoughtful evaluation of access, water, and fencing is essential
+Greene’s terrain is beautiful but varied, so thoughtful evaluation of access, water, and fencing is essential before purchasing.

 - Pasture quality, grass cover, and overall fencing condition